ljpresaldo/ljpresaldo/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently a first-year BS Molecular Biology and Biotechnology 🧬 student in University of the Philippines Diliman.
+I'm currently a first-year BS Molecular Biology and Biotechnology 🧬 student from the University of the Philippines Diliman.

 🧪 I like to learn about genomics, CRISPR, and bioinformatics.